PlanterApp/planter_blog/content/series/propagating-cactus-and-succulents/_index.md

 +++
-draft = true
+draft = false
-title = "Propagating Cactus and Succulents" description = "A guide on common types and the ways to increase the rooting rate." slug = "Propagating Cactus and Succulents"
+title = "Propagating Cacti and Succulents" description = "A guide on common types and the ways to increase the rooting rate." slug = "Propagating Cactus and Succulents"